 - Complete installation by using two-inch finish nails into wall on outside edge of casing.
 Don’t open mitered joints by trying to push casing tight to wall.
 Let caulk make up for gaps from casing to wall.

 NOTE: If finished floor is to come later, let casing drop below floor level.
 Use sample piece of flooring along with any type of underlayment underneath and butt to casing.
 Using a Japanese style finish saw, lay on top of flooring and cut casing.
 If you want to wait until floor is being installed, put some type of shield on finished floor before riding saw against flooring while making the cut.

 Butt base to casing after door is set and secured.
 If Base is thicker than casing, make up difference with slight angle cut on outer edge of base.

 If your door is close to a corner wall, start your first piece of casing on the inside corner wall side and work away from it with your header casing.

-If all of this seems like too much effort, than do it your way.
+If all of this seems like too much effort, then do it your way.
 Just expect people who see your finished project to notice all the imperfections if you don’t do the job properly.